enzo-project/enzo-dev/doc/manual/source/developer_guide/FloatIsDouble.rst

 real numbers, to create a complex constant of type ``CMPLX_PREC`` you would use the ``RKIND`` suffix on both components.

-For example, the type specifiers and constant suffixed could be used in the following ways:
+For example, the type specifiers and constant suffixes could be used in the following ways:

 .. code-block:: c